slowjack2k/yaoc/README.md

 ```

-### But I have a positional constructor for my objects
+### But my classes have positional constructor, what now?

 ```ruby
 OldUser3 = Struct.new(:id, :fullname, :r_role)